 Sia Restaurant opened, next to the Prague Marriott, in December 2017 and we think it is still the best Asian restaurant in Prague.

 A carafe of tap water with lumps of shungit (which is a bit like coal, but known for some anti-bacterial properties) in the bottom was 75 Kč.
-At least it was refilled for free.
+The carafe was refilled twice and, shockingly, we were charged every time.

 Help us improve this list